• Home

 …SWEEPING UP AFTER SaVoa…

 In the interest of disclosure (not to mention Closure) as to details over recent unpleasantness, I’m offering some final words.
 Okay, I doubt they’ll be the final words, but they’ll be the last you’ll see here.
 And most of them aren’t my own words, but those of the various parties involved on both sides.
-Treat the links below […]
+Treat […]

 April 20, 2012